-We have audited the financial statements of the Virginia Beach Society for the Prevention of Cruelty to Animals (the "Organization"), which comprise the statement of financial position as of December 31, 2022, the related statements of activities, functional expenses, and cash flows for the 16-month period then ended, and the related notes to the financial statements.
+We have audited the financial statements of the Virginia Beach Society for the Prevention of Cruelty to Animals (the "Organization"), which comprise the statement of financial position as of December 31, 2023, the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as of December 31, 2022, and the results of its operations and its cash flows for the 16-month period then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as of December 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.